TheMaverickProgrammer/boomsheets_dart/README.md

 [Boomsheets Editor][BOOMSHEETS_STEAM] solves these pain points by **empowering** game devs to select the slices in the spritesheet and reposition frames using offsets embedded into the document.
 Visit the [Steam page][BOOMSHEETS_STEAM] for more information.

+> [!NOTE]
-The generated document is available to use without the tool.
+> The generated document is available to use without the tool.
+> Because of the spec's simplicity, they can even be created by hand!

 # Keywords
 Boomsheets uses the [YES scriptlet standard][YES_GIT] to define keywords